TRileySchwarz/googleTranslate/README.md

 4 - run the following in the root folder  ``$ go run main.go``

 5 - Providing nothing is broken, you will find a version of the translated text inside of the "translated" folder

+*** There are some weird edge cases by having to use this as a free version, such that the contents of the text file will do weird stuff if there is the following "," anywhere in the file.

+There is also the risk of being rate limited due to the free status of this api being used